|

 or contingent assumptions).

-was prepared by Susan Cartier Poland, J.D., Legal Research Associate at the
+Genes, Patents, and Bioethics – Will History Repeat Itself? was first prepared for publication in September, 2000 by Susan Cartier Poland, J.D., a Legal Research Associate at the Bioethics Research Library, and is updated periodically.

 on this site are copyrighted and made available to individual researchers.
 Any